Oct 18 What Should a Social Media Marketing Campaign Cost?

-I told one company yesterday that they should probably allocate their budget in other ways; social media marketing wasn’t going to be their best ROI.
-I told another company yesterday that they should allocate a significant portion of their budget toward a few different social media marketing efforts.
-There is no pat answer.
+I told one company that they should probably allocate their budget in other ways; social media marketing wasn’t going to be their best ROI.
+I told another company that they should allocate a significant portion of their budget toward a few different social media marketing efforts.
+There is no flat answer.

 As for how much can you afford, that’s a standard series of questions: